karkman/crAssphage_project/README.md

 Data analysis and statistics in R
 =================================

 The results from mapping against crAssphage and the gene annotations were imported to R and combined in data frames.
-Resulting data frames for each part of te study can be found from the `data`folder.
+Resulting data frames for each part of the study can be found from the `data`folder.

 Load in the data and libraries needed in the analyses
 -----------------------------------------------------